taikoxyz/taiko-mono/packages/protocol/contracts/bridge/README.md

 - `value` and `fee` must sum to `msg.value`.
 - The destination chain's ID (must be enabled via setting `addressResolver` for `${chainID}.bridge`).

-Inside the `sendMessage` call, the `msg.value` amount of Ether is sent to the srcChain `EtherVault` contract.
-Next, a `signal` is created from the message, and a `key` is stored on the srcChain bridge contract address.
+Inside the `sendMessage` call, the `msg.value` amount of Ether is kept in the Bridge contract, then a `signal` is created from the message, and a `key` is stored on the srcChain bridge contract address.
 The `key` is a hash of the `signal` and the srcChain bridge contract address.
 The `key` is stored on the `Bridge` contract with a value of `1`, and a `MessageSent` event is emitted for the relayer to pick up.

 #### Bridging other tokens

-If user wants to bridge other tokens (`Erc20`, `Erc1155` or `Erc721`.) he/she will just indirectly initiate a bridge transaction (`sendMessage`) by interacting with the corresponding token vault contracts.
+If user wants to bridge other tokens (`ERC20`, `ERC1155` or `ERC721`.) he/she will just indirectly initiate a bridge transaction (`sendMessage`) by interacting with the corresponding token vault contracts.

 In case of ERC20 the transaction can be initiated by initializing a struct (below) and calling `sendToken`: